chappoo/teamcity-vcs-revision-bug/README.md

 > Open the [build chain](http://localhost:8111/viewChain.html?chainId=bt5&selectedBuildTypeId=bt5&contextProjectId=VcsRevisionBug) for a graphical view

 - Run the [Master build](http://localhost:8111/viewType.html?buildTypeId=VcsRevisionBug_Master); all builds should trigger

+Test:

-- From a Terminal / Editor, create a branch and commit a change to `ProjectA/README.md`
+- From a Terminal / Editor, create a branch and commit a change to:
+    - `ProjectA/README.md`

 Bug: